-In 2018 and 2017, no impairment losses were recognized on deferred exploration costs.
-In 2016, the Company assessed and fully provided for probable losses for deferred exploration costs pertaining to SC 52 amounting to ₱10.99 million due to the expiration of its terms and subsequent denial of the DOE of the request for Force Majeure.
+In 2017, the Company assessed and fully provided for probable losses for deferred exploration costs pertaining to SC 6-B amounting to P4.89 million due to the relinquishment of PHINMA Petroleum's participating interest, but not the carried interest, to its partners.
+The Company also fully provided for probable losses on the deferred exploration costs of SC 50 and SC 52 amounting to P11.72 million and P10.99 million, respectively, in 2016 due to the expiration of their terms and subsequent denial of the DOE of the request for Force Majeure.